Linux

 Hardware: Frequently Asked Questions

-Frequently asked questions about hardware information such as bios, USB devices, memory, and other details.
+Frequently asked questions about hardware information on Linux systems, such as BIOS details, hard disks, USB devices, memory, and other details.

 Settings for systemd units